cmazakas/liburing/liburing-rs/docs/io_uring_submit_and_get_events.md

-Submit requests to the submission queue. and flush completions
+Submit requests to the submission queue and flush completions

 # DESCRIPTION